vinothpandian/extract-sketches/README.md

-# extract-sketches
+# Extract sketches

-Opencv based sketch extraction from scan for thesis.
+Opencv based sketch extraction.

+Works only on the specific scans to create dataset.